Navigation skipped

 What is a cash back credit card?

-A main benefit of cash back cards is that they’re fairly straightforward.
-While points and miles have different values when you go to redeem them, you’ll always know the total value of your cash back when you go to spend it.
+A main benefit of cash back cards is that they’re fairly straightforward, particularly when compared to other types of rewards cards.
+While points have different values when you go to redeem them, you’ll always know the total value of your cash back when you go to spend it.

 How do cash back credit cards work?